richorama/richorama.github.io/_posts/2021-06-18-crypto-currency-mining-in-azure.md

 We're losing £770.47 /month, or a -5926% profit margin.

+I ran the machine for over 10 days, and the numbers are fairly accurate.

 # Energy

 Microsoft is a [carbon neutral company](https://azure.microsoft.com/en-gb/global-infrastructure/sustainability/) but we're still burning unnecessary energy.

-The Kryptex software reports that the GPU uses 100W or power, I can't get a precise figure for the CPU consumption, so let's say that's around the same, totally 200W.
+The Kryptex software reports that the GPU uses 100W or power, I can't get a precise figure for the CPU consumption, so let's say that's around the same, totalling 200W.

-The PUE (Power Usage Effectiveness) for Azure, which is a measure of the energy efficiency of the data centre is 1.125, so multiplying 200W by 1.125 gives us 225W of energy required to power the server.
+The PUE (Power Usage Effectiveness) for Azure, which is a measure of the energy efficiency of the data centre, is 1.125.
+So multiplying 200W by 1.125 gives us 225W of energy required to power the server.

 That's 162 kWh /month.